 Our conversation covered challenges retailers will be facing within the next quarter and within the next year.
 Mike offers his advice from his past experience navigating uncertainty during SARS and the 2008-2009 recession.
 We also discussed how to ruthlessly prioritize to ensure that your focus is in the right place to come out strong on the other side of a crisis.

-Listen to part 1 of our podcast interview with Mike
+Listen to our podcast interview with Mike

 What are the challenges that you think retailers will face within the next quarter and within the next year?

 Mike Edwards: I think that the biggest challenge retailers will face will be around the supply chain as well as predicting demands in terms of what the economy will look like during the holiday season.
 Post a COVID-19 there will be a lot of moving parts as there is a lot of uncertainty in the production cycles.
 As a result, retailers at large will have to make some bets about how the retail business will hold up.
 How many stores will be open?
 Will that shift online or not?
 How will the customer respond if we go into a recession?
 My biggest challenge day in and day out is more about planning scenarios in terms of what could be possible and whether we invest or not going forward.